sarkologist/blog/posts/2022-11-18-texty-how-it-works.markdown

 ```
 where `r` is a `Monoid` so that `Const r` can be an `Applicative` while ignoring its second phantom argument.

+Think

-Think: "if i can transform `a`, then surely I can simply return those `a` to you directly (and ignore the transform your gave me)".
+> if i can transform `a`, then surely I can simply return those `a` to you directly (and ignore the transform your gave me).

 So the type signature
 ```haskell